nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 ## Establish an active Relationship

 After the Requestor has sent the Relationship Request, the Integrator of the Templator can accept it if they want to establish an active Relationship to the Requestor.
-We now explain all required steps for establishing an active Relationship, including the necessary synchronization of both Connectors at certain points in time.
-The diagram below provides a summary of the process.
+We now explain all required steps for establishing an active Relationship, including the necessary synchronization of the Templator and any other Connector that may be involved at certain points in time.
 Please note that the synchronization can also be automated by using the [Sync Module]({% link _docs_operate/modules.md %}#sync).

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/de35cc09-894e-431f-819a-33bc7363ea30" id="6y2O3PCGpyGD"></iframe></div>

-### Synchronization of Templator
+### Receive the Relationship Request

 The Templator must first [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) in order to receive the data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with `"Pending"` as `status` previously created by the Requestor and therefore the Relationship Request.
 The result of the response after synchronization contains the information about the created Relationship.
 In particular, the `id` of the Relationship and the `id` of the associated [RelationshipChange]({% link _docs_integrate/data-model-overview.md %}#relationshipchange) with `"Creation"` as `type` and `"Pending"` as `status` can be read from it.

 {% include copy-notice description="Read the `id` of the Relationship from the `relationships.id` property and the `id` of the RelationshipChange from the `relationships.changes.id` property of the synchronization result for the next step." %}

-### Accept Relationship Request
+### Accept the Relationship Request

 If the Templator accepts the Relationship Request, the `status` of the data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) will change from `"Pending"` to `"Active"` and therefore an active Relationship between the Templator and the Requestor will be established.
 To do this, consult the [Accept Relationship Change]({% link _docs_use-cases/use-case-transport-accept-relationship-change.md %}) use case description and specify the `id` of the Relationship and the `id` of the RelationshipChange.

 For rejecting the Relationship Request and therefore not establishing an active Relationship between the Templator and the Requestor, take a look at the documentation of the [Reject Relationship Change]({% link _docs_use-cases/use-case-transport-reject-relationship-change.md %}) use case.
 {: .notice--info}

-### Synchronization of Requestor

-After the Templator has accepted the Relationship Request, the Requestor must [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
+Assuming the Requestor is another Connector, it must [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}), after the Templator has accepted the Relationship Request.
 The result of the response after synchronization shows in particular that the `status` of the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) has been changed from `"Pending"` to `"Active"` and that the `status` of the associated [RelationshipChange]({% link _docs_integrate/data-model-overview.md %}#relationshipchange) with `"Creation"` as `type` has been changed from `"Pending"` to `"Accepted"`.
 Now the Requestor is informed that the Templator has accepted the Relationship Request and therefore an active Relationship has been established between them.

 ## What's next?